mel-project/docs.themelio.org/content/specifications/yellow.md

 These variables interact with Themelio's fee system, which we will describe in the transaction-level and block-level state transition functions.

-## Melmint state
+## Melmint/Melswap state

-The Melmint state is used to control the [Melmint](/whitepapers/melmint) mechanism that stabilizes the value of each mel.
+The Melmint/Melswap state is used to control the [Melmint](/specifications/tech-melmint) mechanism that stabilizes the value of each mel.
 This consists of:

 - `State::dosc_speed`, the **DOSC speed** that measures how much work the fastest processor can do in 24 hours.
-- `State::auction_bids`, a mapping of all **auction-bid transactions** in the current DOSC auction.
-For all transactions $T$, the mapping maps $H(T) \Rightarrow T$.
-- `State::sym_price` tracks the auction-based sym price, in µDOSC/sym.
-- `State::mel_price` tracks the pegged mel price, in µDOSC/mel.
-This is almost always 1,000,000.
+- `State::pools`, a mapping from token denominations to values of type `PoolState`

-Melmint's design is described in its whitepaper, and the precise ways these variables are used will be discussed when we describe the state transition functions.
+The precise ways these variables are used are discussed in the [Melmint/Melswap specification](/specifications/tech-melmint).

 ## Consensus state